timescale/docs.timescale.com-content/getting-started/installation-source.md

 #### Update `postgresql.conf`

-You will need to edit your `postgresql.conf` file to include necessary libraries, and then restart PostgreSQL.
-First, locate your postgresql.conf file:
+You will need to edit your `postgresql.conf` file to include the TimescaleDB library, and then restart PostgreSQL.
+First, locate your `postgresql.conf` file:

 ```bash
 psql -d postgres -c "SHOW config_file;"
 ```

-Then modify `postgresql.conf` to add required libraries.
+Then modify `postgresql.conf` to add the required library.
 Note that the `shared_preload_libraries` line is commented out by default.
 Make sure to uncomment it when adding our library.